RareInk/RareInk-Desktop/README.md

 yarn
 ```

 > **Why Yarn?** Yarn has a stronger lockfile model and fixes most of the issues pre-npm@5.
-It still supports npm repositories and works well with npm.
+It still supports npm repositories and works well with all the npm goodness that you commonly use.

 Thanks to the power of `electron-webpack` this project comes packed with...